plforacle/mds-intro/launchmds/launchmds.md

 - Create a Compartment
 - Create a policy
 - Create a virtual cloud network (VCN)
-- Create a MySQL Database System
+- Create a MySQL HeatWave Database System
 - Create a client virtual machine
-- Connect to MySQL Database
+- Connect to MySQL HeatWave
-- Start, stop, reboot, or delete a MySQL Database
+- Start, stop, reboot, or delete a MySQL HeatWave

 ### Prerequisites